-The CBEPS is a non-profit, non-governmental organization presently housed in the same local as the become surveyors and/or geomatics professionals in Canada, except for Ontario and Québec (which have their own very similar systems).
-Each CBEPS candidate, has his or her academic files assessed by a committee of volunteers composed of a mix of private practice, government licensed surveyors and members from academia.
+The CBEPS is a non-profit, non-governmental organization presently housed in the same locale as the become surveyors and/or geomatics professionals in Canada, except for Québec (which has its own very similar systems).
+Each CBEPS candidate, has his or her academic files assessed by a committee of volunteers composed of a mix of licensed professional surveyors and members from academia.